John D. Odegard School of Aerospace Sciences: Airport

 The Grand Forks International Airport campus consists of the dispatch office where students request aircraft and are assigned to practice areas.
-The dispatch office opens out onto Bravo Ramp where the Seminoles, Arrows, and Decathlons are based.
+The dispatch office opens out onto Bravo Ramp where the Seminoles, Cessnas, Decathlons, and some Archers are based.
 It also connects directly to the display hangar where aircraft not in use are sometimes kept.
 There are 11 heated hangars lining Bravo and Charlie Ramp all owned by UND.
 These hangars are capable of housing up to 130 aircraft.
 South of Charlie Ramp is UND's newest hangar, which houses dispatch, flight planning, and general hangar space for the helicopter department.
-North of Charlie ramp is UND's Flight Operations Administrative building, which contains offices for the Standards and Publications Departments, Administrative offices and a cafeteria.
+North of Charlie Ramp is UND's Flight Operations Administrative building, which contains offices for the Standards and Publications Departments, Administrative offices, and a cafeteria.

+UND-Phoenix

+The UND Aerospace Foundation operates a UND Aerospace Foundation Flight Training Center in Phoenix, AZ.
+The center is located at the Phoenix-Mesa Gateway Airport and the flight school is located on the Chandler-Gilbert Community College campus.
+UND-Phoenix has an accelerated program where students can become a CFI and get FAA credentials in less than a year.
+There is also a two-year program.
+Rex Ginder is the associate director in Phoenix.